gulsahtan/HarmfulContentDetectionRealTimeRepo/README.md

 # HarmfulContentDetectionRealTimeRepo
-HarmfulContentDetection application - Application that performs real time malicious content detection on videos and images with ML.NET, ONNX.
+HarmfulContentDetection application - Application that performs real time harmful content detection on videos and images with ML.NET, ONNX.

 ## Preparation